k0lter/autopostgresqlbackup/Readme.md

 Install it : `apt install autopostgresqlbackup`

-If the default options are not suitable for you, change then: `$EDITOR /etc/default/autopostgresqlbackup`
+If the default options are not suitable for you, change them: `$EDITOR /etc/default/autopostgresqlbackup`

 That's it!